updated on 09 March 2023

 As with A levels, choose an undergraduate degree subject that you think you'll do well in; most firms and chambers require a 2.1 or first.
 The majority of recruiters we speak to say that excellent academics are a given, so make sure that you put in the time when studying.

 Qualifying law degrees and GDLs cover the seven foundations of legal knowledge:

 Many institutions offer degrees in law – as either single, joint or combined honours courses.
 Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the Solicitors Regulation Authority (SRA).

 An exempting law degree integrates the academic and vocational stages of training.
-In 2009 the only institutions offering an exempting law degree were the University of Huddersfield, Northumbria University and the University of Westminster.
+Currently, the only institutions offering an exempting law degree are:

 For those not intending to study law at undergraduate level, the choice is enormous.
 You should consult your careers adviser and as many guides to courses as you can.

 How and when to apply